 A Board Leads an Organization Out of the Ashes

-At new year the spring can seem a long way away.
+At new year, the spring can seem a long way away.
 Recently we talked with Tom Siino, long-time board member of Big Brothers Big Sisters of the East Bay, and he was remarkably candid, as well as inspiring.
-His story:
+Here's his story:

 “Three years ago our financial troubles started when we lost our executive director.
 Then we made a couple of false steps in hiring a replacement.
 At one point we were down in the ashes with one staffperson and a lot of debt.
 Our budget had gone from $700,000 to $75,000.
 Now we’re back to seven staff and a budget of $400,000, all our liabilities cleaned up, cash in the bank, a great new executive director in Laura Deaton, and more and more kids in the program every day.